whatsupmailbox/whatsupmailbox.github.io/_posts/2016-08-08-Mostess-Box-Subscription-Summer-2016-Review-Coupon.md

 <br>

 <i class="icon-exclamation-sign"></i> **My Thoughts:** My first box from Mostess and it's amazing, I am super happy with their Summer 2016 curation!
 All the items were totally me and truly fit my style as a hostess.
 It definitely felt very summery and yet still elegant and high quality.
+And not only will these items be great for myself, they are all items that can be gifted too.
+I am impressed with my first box from Mostess and am excited to find out what they have in store for Fall!

 Interested in subscribing?
 You can go to their website [www.mostessbox.com](http://www.mostessbox.com){:target="_blank"} to start receiving their gorgeous curated hostess boxes!
 And don't forget to use coupon code **NEWMOSTESS** to get $12 off your first box!